Owmacohe/Descant/README.md

   1. Use middle-click to pan around in the editor
   1. New nodes can be created by right-clicking within the grid
   1. Connections between nodes can be created by left-clicking on nodes’ ports, and dragging to create a connection line to another port
-  1. `ChoiceNode`s represent player choices within a given dialogue, and `ResponseNode`s represent the NPC’s responses or statements
+  1. `ChoiceNode`s represent player choices within a given dialogue, and `ResponseNode`s represent the NPC’s responses or statements.
+To inject a DescantActor’s statistic into the text, write `{actor_name:statistic_name}`
   1. The `StartNode` represents the place where a given dialogue begins, and `EndNode`s represent where it can end
-  1. More complex functionality can be added to nodes by adding `Components` (see the [Components directory](Documentation/components.md) in the `Documentation` folder for more info on each default component, as well as how to write your own)
+  1. More complex functionality can be added to nodes by adding `Components` (see the [Descant documentation](https://omch.tech/descant) for more info on each default component, as well as how to write your own)
 - **Descant Actors**
   1. The **Descant Actor Editor** can be opened with `Tools/Descant/Descant Actor Editor` or by creating/editing a **Descant Actor** file
   2. New **Statistics**, **Topics**, and **Relationships** can be added with their respective **Add** buttons